 Turn your Japanese Bobtail’s high energy into a productive session by teaching them tricks, commands and games.
 They are intelligent and curious, thus, making each training session an interesting one.

 Start them young.
-You can start by training them to do simple tasks such as using a scratching post and litter boxes.
+You can start by training them to do simple tasks such as using a scratching post and litter box.
 As they grow and develop their personalities, introduce them to more complex tricks and commands.
-You can teach them to play a game of fetch, not open faucets and play with water unsupervised, or not wander the outdoors without a companion.
+You can teach them to play a game of fetch, not to open faucets and play with water unsupervised, or not to wander outdoors without a companion.

 To keep them mentally stimulated, provide them plenty of interactive toys they can play with alternately.
-Japanese Bobtails loves attention and interaction with their human companion to take advantage of this while training them.
-Encourage them during training sessions by giving them treats and kibbles to continue.
+Remember that Japanese Bobtails love attention and interaction with their human companion so take advantage of this while training them.
+Encourage them during sessions by giving them treats and kibbles.

-Like other cat breeds, when Japanese Bobtails are appropriately trained and familiarized with different people, animals and environments at an early stage, they will blossom into a well-behaved and well-bred family pet.
+Like other cat breeds, when Japanese Bobtails are appropriately trained and familiarised with different people, animals and environments at an early stage, they will blossom into a well-behaved and well-bred family pet.

-Their coat is easy to groom and maintain with twice-weekly combing or brushing.
+The Short Haired Japanese Bobtail’s coat is easy to groom and maintain with once or twice-weekly combing or brushing.
 However, they tend to shed during the seasons of fall and spring.
 Because of this, you will need to brush or comb them more often during those seasons.

-Protect your furniture and your skin by trimming your Japanese Bobtail’s nail as needed.
-As you check their nails, make sure to examine their paws as well to see if it is injury-free and doesn’t accumulate dirt.
-Because this cat breed is very playful, they tend to make the furniture a part of their obstacle course as they run around the house.
-For their dental health, weekly brushing is sufficient to keep your cat’s teeth away from tartar buildup and tooth and gum diseases.
+Protect your furniture and your skin by trimming your Japanese Bobtail’s nails as needed.
+This is important as this cat breed is very playful and tends to make the furniture a part of their obstacle course when running around.
+As you check their nails, make sure to examine their paws for injury and signs of infection.
+For their dental health, weekly brushing is sufficient to keep your cat’s teeth free from tartar buildup and tooth and gum diseases.

 Maintain their litter boxes as Japanese Bobtails are picky with their bathroom hygiene, just like other cats.
-Dirty litter boxes may urge them to use other areas of the house to do their bathroom business.
-Also, clumped litter sand may cling to their coat.
-If they swallowed any of these, it may cause blockage to their body and lead to health issues.
+Dirty litter boxes may cause them to use other areas of the house to do their business.
+Also, clumped litter can cling to their coat, and if they swallow this, it may cause a blockage in their body and lead to health issues.

 Japanese Bobtails are intelligent cats.
 They are very friendly and playful.
-That’s why many families with children choose to bring home one.
+That’s why many families with children choose to bring one into their homes.
 While they are amicable, keep a watchful eye on your children when interacting with a Japanese Bobtail or any other cat breeds.
 Because of their high energy, their playfulness may cause mishaps that may be too rough for younger children.

-Living with other pets such as other cats and cat-friendly dogs is bliss with a Japanese Bobtail.
+Living with other pets such as other cats and cat-friendly dogs is bliss for a Japanese Bobtail.
 Because of their adaptability and friendly nature, this breed can live harmoniously with other pets under the same roof.
-But remember that not all breeds are the same; always socialize them slowly and in controlled areas to guarantee that they learn to get along well together.
+But remember that not all breeds are the same; always socialise them slowly and in controlled areas so they learn to get along well together.